Hulst: Geography

 Hulst is neighbouring the municipalities of Terneuzen in the west, Stekene (Belgium) and Sint-Gillis-Waas (B) in the south, Beveren (B) in the east, and Reimerswaal in the north.
 The river Western Scheldt separates the land of Reimerswaal and Hulst.

 The Drowned Land of Saeftinghe (Verdronken land van Saeftinghe) is a natural reserve in the north of the municipality.
 Its name refers to the Saeftinghe legend.

 The population centers in the municipality are:

 Government

-The mayor of Hulst is Jan-Frans Mulder of the Christian Democratic Appeal.
+The mayor of Hulst is Ilona Jense-van Haarst of the VVD.
+The former mayor is Jan-Frans Mulder of the Christian Democratic Appeal.

 Culture

 Since June 2018, the city has its own letter artwork (a local variation on the capital's I Amsterdam).
 This work of art can be seen in turns at various locations in the municipality.
 The underlying idea is that the h at the beginning of a word is not pronounced in the Zeelandic / East Flemish dialect.
 By combining the letters n and h (in white and green) you can read the text in ulst in addition to i hulst.
 Under this concept in ulst, a campaign for and branding of the city of Hulst was launched simultaneously.